-Car Polisher Ergonomic History
+Car Polisher Ergonomics

 Porter Cable invented and patented the original oscillating head mechanism with a replaceable counterbalance weight.

 Car Polisher Size and Weight

 In pictures, the Porter Cable 7424 and other dual-action car polishers look larger than they actually are.

 Car Polisher Handle Variations

-Both Meguiar’s and Griot’s Garage have chosen a “D” style handle that puts your hand over the top of the machine head.
+Both Meguiar’s and Griot’s Garage have chosen a “D” style handle.
+This situates your hand over the top of the machine head.

-Most people I know opt to use no handle at all, as these machines work very well when you grip the top of the machine directly.
+Most people I know opt to use no handle at all.
+These machines work very well when you grip the top of the machine directly.

 Hook & Loop Backing Plates & Foam Polishing Pads

 The size backing plate you use is predicated by the polishing pad size.
-In all cases, you should use a backing plate with a diameter .5″ smaller than the polishing pad.
+Use a backing plate with a diameter .5″ smaller than the polishing pad.